coolzhao/Geo-SAM/README.md

 ### Add Points

-Click the buttons to select between `Foreground` and `Background` points.
+Click the buttons to select between the `Foreground` and `Background` points.
 Use `Foreground` points to add areas you desire, and use `Background` points to remove areas you don't want.

 ### Add Bounding Box (BBox)

-Click the `Rectangle` button to active the BBox tool to draw a rectangle on the map for segmenting a subject.
+Click the `Rectangle` button to activate the BBox tool to draw a rectangle on the map for segmenting a subject.
 The BBox tool can be used together with adding points or independently.

 ### Save Current Results

-After adding points and rectangle for segmenting a subject, you can save the segmentation results by click the `Save` button.
+After adding points and a rectangle for segmenting a subject, you can save the segmentation results by clicking the `Save` button.

 ### Clear Points and BBox

 You can use the `Clear` button to clear the added points and rectangles.

-### Undo last Prompt
+### Undo the last Prompt

 You can use the `Undo` button to undo the last points or rectangle Prompt.